intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 ## Customization

 The `LocationComponent` can be customized in many different ways.
 You can set the image drawables, opacities, colors, and more.
 [See a full list of XML attributes for styling the `LocationComponent` via XML](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/res-public/values/public.xml#L109-L154).
-[The `LocationComponentOptions` class](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) can be used if you prefer to customize the `LocationComponent` programatically.
+[The `LocationComponentOptions` class](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) can be used if you prefer to customize the `LocationComponent` programmatically.
 Create a [LocationComponentOptions](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/android/MapboxGLAndroidSDK/src/main/java/com/mapbox/mapboxsdk/location/LocationComponentOptions.java) object and then use whichever `LocationComponentOptions.builder()`'s various methods you'd like.
 Then use the built `LocationComponentOptions` object either while activating the component or by passing it through as a parameter of the `LocationComponent#applyStyle()` method at a later time.

 {{
 <CodeLanguageToggle id="location-component-customization" />